 I’m pretty loyal when it comes to sticking with something that I love using, especially if it’s working just fine for me.

-This is to say that the WordPress SEO by Yoast plugin has been amazing over the years, and the improvements and updates just keep on getting better from Yoast.
+This is to say that the WordPress SEO by Yoast plugin has been truly amazing over the years, and the improvements and updates just keep on getting better every time.

-Anyhow, I’m well aware that SEOPressor now offers a single subscription plan of $9 per month, which they are calling SEOPressor Connect.
+SEOPressor now offers a single subscription plan of $9 per month, which they call SEOPressor Connect.

 Let’s first dive into the SEOPressor Connect plugin.

-So like I said, SEOPressor Connect is now available on a single subscription plan priced at $9 per month.
+So, like I said, SEOPressor Connect is now available on a single subscription plan priced at just $9 per month.

 Much of these features, by the way, can be found in both the free and premium versions of Yoast SEO plugin.